lawrencedcodes/vibes/README.md

 # Vibes Collection

+Everything here is WIP - toy around at your own risk.
 This repository serves as a collection of "vibe-coded" applications, showcasing various prototypes, tools, and full-stack projects.
 Each directory represents a standalone application or module developed with specific goals and technologies.

 ## Apps in this Collection